 An air speed of 64kps will give a range of about 40km in open space depending on antenna.
-If the air speed is set lower, the range of the wireless link can be increased but the amount of data that you can send will be limited.
+If the air speed is set to be lower, the range of the wireless link increases but the amount of data that you can send will be limited.
 Therefore, one has to compromise between range and data rate.
+The data rates that you can choose are only limited to 4, 64, 125 (can be set as 128), and 500.